tgc-bot/FourAcesContracts/Membership.md

         18. Excellence: one free weekly lottery, and two free daily entrances.

-50. M.O.A. staff do not have explicit rights over Casino Staff members.
+51. M.O.A. staff do not have explicit rights over Casino Staff members.

-51. The M.O.A. may not be ordered or vetoed *to* perform any action by Casino management
+52. The M.O.A. may not be ordered or vetoed *to* perform any action by Casino Management

-52. The M.O.A. may be blocked such that it can not issue a citation by Casino management
+53. The M.O.A. may be blocked such that it can not issue a citation by Casino Management

-53. The M.O.A. may issue citations to prevent unruly behaviour or unsportsmanlike conduct.
+54. The M.O.A. may issue citations to prevent unruly behaviour or unsportsmanlike conduct.

-54. The M.O.A. withholds the authority to seize the winnings of a game if it is contested who wins.
+55. The M.O.A. withholds the authority to seize the winnings of a game if it is contested who wins.

     58. The M.O.A. will, in such a case, ensure the winnings are safely